 Instructional Contracts are defined as any activity undertaken related to classes, training or activities in support of classes and training.
 Use object code 1560 for these contracts.

-Contracts with foreign vendors require as much advance notice as possible in order to have time for processing paperwork for Immigration and IRS documents, contracts, possible 30% federal tax withholding, etc…MnSCU tax services must review and approve the necessary documents prior to the offering of a contract to a person of foreign residency.
+This process includes those for whom there is no expectation of payments or reimbursements to be made as well.
+There are countless variables to take into consideration due to taxation, immigration as well as other matters.
+So, the intake process of all such visitors starts with CIS who will help the inviting department navigate through the proper channels to ensure all required documentation, legal and liability responsibilities have been addressed for the University and our visitors.
+If it is determined there must be a contract in place with the visitor, please require as much advance notice as possible in order to have time for processing paperwork for Immigration and IRS documents, contracts, possible 30% federal tax withholding, etc…Minnesota State tax services must review and approve the necessary documents prior to the offering of a contract to a person of foreign residency.
 The requesting department’s office manager and/or faculty member will need to work closely with the professional technical contracts coordinator in AS-122 during this process.
-More information can be found at: http://www.finance.mnscu.edu/taxinformation/nonresident/nra_vendors/index.html
+More information can be found on the Minnesota State Nonresident Alien (Foreign) web page.

 Contracts with legal firms are prohibited as our legal representation is provided through the Attorney General’s Office.
 If there is a need to contract with a firm for other reasons, the following language must be stated within the contract: “Contractor’s duties do not include providing legal services to the state within the meaning of Minnesota Statute 8.06”.